Information about Housing and Regeneration Programmes System (HARP)

-Q. We entered a different amount for the Grant Planning Target (GPT) and the Funding Offer Amount and no warning message appeared on HARP?
 A. For projects other than adaptations, the GPT and Funding Offer will sometimes be different as the GPT is the annual budgeting figure and the funding offer is for the full project lifespan.
-Unfortunately, if we were to put in a warning message here this would no doubt would come up quite a lot for other projects, not adaptations, which may be cumbersome for users.
+If we were to put in a warning message here this would no doubt would appear often and be cumbersome for users.

 Q. What is the Address Field in Project Main Details used for?

 A. This is the address of project, not the address of the applicant.

 Q. What do the X Easting and Y Northings mean on Project Main Detail?

 A. These fields allow the centre co-ordinate point of a multi-postcode housing development to be determined and also allow geographic co-ordinates of a development which as yet does not have a postcode to be recorded.

 Q. What does the Slippage checkbox in Project Main Details refer to?